shimspedy/sengov/content/states/arizona/chris-mathis/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Chris Mathis"
-seo_title: "contact Representatives Chris Mathis"
+seo_title: "contact Representative Chris Mathis"
 subheader:
-     greeting: Contact Representatives Chris Mathis
+     greeting: Contact Representative Chris Mathis
-     description: Christopher H. Mathis is an American attorney and politician who is currently serving as a member of the Arizona House of Representatives from the 18th district.
+     description: Christopher H. Mathis is an American attorney and politician who is currently serving as a member of the Arizona House of Representative from the 18th district.
 He assumed office on January 9, 2023, and is serving alongside Nancy Gutierrez.
-description: Contact Representatives Chris Mathis of Arizona.
+description: Contact Representative Chris Mathis of Arizona.
 Contact information for Chris Mathis includes email address, phone number, and mailing address.
 image: chris-mathis.jpeg
 video:
 url:  /states/arizona/chris-mathis/